 As we all live through what seems like a nightmare, how can we find ways to feel less stressed and anxious?

 One optimistic way of looking at the situation we’re currently in is to see it as an opportunity to start working on our response to anxiety’s presence in our lives.
-Essentially, we can use this time to work on our relationships and ourselves, building new coping skills, and coming out of this better than before.
+Essentially, we can use this time to work on our relationships and ourselves, build new coping skills and come out of this better than before.